Panoramic view from Jade Beach in Sunny Isles Beach.

 “Our vision was to create an eco-conscious residential project so visually spectacular that it would become a statement for a new Coconut Grove,” says David Martin, COO of the Terra Group.
 Prices start at $3 million, with completion set for early 2015.
 Sales Gallery, 2675 S. Bayshore Dr., Coconut Grove, 305-929-8646

 The Grove pool.

-Privé, two 16-story luxury towers, is a joint venture between Aventura’s Gary Cohen and BH3 Management LLC to cash in on a pristine eight-acre enclave set between Williams Island and Sunny Isles Beach, located on Dumfoundling Bay.
+Piece of Paradise Privé, two 16-story luxury towers, is a joint venture between Aventura’s Gary Cohen and BH3 Management LLC to cash in on a pristine eight-acre enclave set between Williams Island and Sunny Isles Beach, located on Dumfoundling Bay.

 The condo will consist of 160 residences ranging in size from 2,585 square feet to over 5,600 square feet for penthouses.
 Units will feature private elevator entry, 10-foot glass windows looking out east to the Atlantic Ocean and west to the city, balconies, and European kitchens and bathrooms, as well as outdoor summer kitchens.
 All interiors are designed by Steven G.

 Amenities will include a 10,000-square-foot gym and spa in each tower, private dining and social rooms, poolside café, wine and cigar rooms, tennis court, two pools, a marina, and a private beach.
 “The property’s resort lifestyle on a private island in Aventura, surrounded by water, plush landscaping, and the most natural view corridors, is unmatched in Miami’s market,” Cohen says.
 Prices range from $1.7 million to more than $6 million.
 BH3 Realty, 5000 Island Estates Dr., Aventura, 305-440-4397